-A Board of Directors consisting of Five Year and Three Year members is responsible for the overall supervision of the school.
+A Board of Directors consisting of Five-Year and Three-Year members is responsible to ensure the school maintains its mission and viability into the future.

-The Board of Directors is responsible for hiring and evaluating the Head of School and for creating and overseeing the school's policies, procedures, and financial practices.
+The Board of Directors is responsible for hiring and evaluating the Head of School and for creating the school's governing policies and ensuring its fiscal integrity.
 The Board has historically met monthly but is in the process of moving to a Committee based structure that operates on a quarterly meeting schedule.
 Because of the corporate nature of the Board, no single member of the board has any authority over the school as an individual.